Fire Alarms in Buildings (2.0)

 Kalahari Resort- Wisconsin Dells, WI

 I last visited this resort in the summer of 2022.
 I will be talking about the system as it was at that time in this post.
-I will also go over the new system.
 This is the first Kalahari resort that was ever built.
 The original part of the building (sections 1 and 2 on my map) opened in 2000.
 It had many additions done throughout 2000’s and 2010’s The Hillside Building (section 7 on my map) was added after 2022.

 As you can see in the above map, I’ve divided the resort into 7 sections.
+The blue numbers are representing the numbers that I will be referring to each section by, and the red lines are representing the divisions between each section.
 Each section was built at a different time and has different characteristics when it comes to its FA system.
 Sections 1 and 2 are the original part of the building.
-This entire resort has (or had) an older Notifier system
+This entire resort has a network of Johnson Controls IFC2-3030 panels.
+The original sections may have originally had a Notifier AM-2020 or Johnson Controls IFC-2020 system for the resort’s first few years.

 Section 1: (Opened in 2000)

-Notification Appliances- System Sensor Spectralert Classic horn/strobes and remote strobes
+Notification Appliances- Red System Sensor Spectralert Classic wall mount horn/strobes and remote strobes (the ones with the screw holes).

 Section 2: (Opened in 2000)